marcglasberg/fast_immutable_collections/README.md

 But after the asynchronous gap, as soon as you try to get, add or remove an item from it, it will flush automatically.

-There is also a global counter called an `asyncCounter` which starts at `1`.
+There is also a global counter called an `asyncCounter`, which starts at `1`.
 When a collection is marked for flushing, it first creates a future to increment the `asyncCounter`.
 Then, the collection's own `counter` is set to be `-asyncCounter`.
 Having a negative value means the collection's `counter` will not be incremented anymore.
 However, when `counter` is negative and different from `-asyncCounter`